 Groceries in Costa Rei

 Grocery stores are sprinkled throughout Costa Rei.
-In fact, there are three in the main village of Costa Rei.
-In my opinion, the best quality fruits and vegetables are found at the greengrocer in Piazza Sardegna.
+There are three in the main village.
+The best quality fruits and vegetables are found at the greengrocer in Piazza Sardegna.
 There is also a butcher and a fishmonger situated right next to the Farci supermarket.

 Local Services and shops in Costa Rei